June 4, 2024

 Health Issues Associated with Obesity

 One of the most concerning aspects of obesity is that it predisposes someone to develop several chronic diseases. such as cardiovascular disease, cancers, type 2 diabetes, elevated cholesterol, high blood pressure, stroke, osteoarthritis, steatotic liver disease, sleep apnea, infertility, depression, and social isolation.
+Moreover, interrelated conditions can exacerbate one another, as seen in sarcopenic obesity, a condition characterized by the coexistence of high BMI and significant muscle loss.

 Mental health issues are very common in individuals with obesity.
 The pervasive stigma around obesity can negatively affect self-esteem.
 Repeated unsuccessful attempts to lose weight and keep it off can also harm a person’s mental health.